OneDrive/onedrive-api-docs/items/get.md

-﻿# Get metadata for a OneDrive Item
+﻿# Get metadata for a OneDrive item

 Retrieve the metadata for an Item on OneDrive by path or ID.